ShinyCode/keybender-lite/README.md

 **Keybender Lite** takes your computer and turns it into a full-fledged MIDI controller!
 This is a "lite" version of [Keybender](https://github.com/ShinyCode/keybender) that only supports MIDI controller functionality, and is meant to be run from the command line.
 It has fewer dependencies, and should be easy to set up!

 ## Setup
 First, clone the repo and install the requirements.
-You'll need to use Python 3.6.
+You'll need to use Python 3.
 ```
 >> git clone https://github.com/ShinyCode/keybender-lite.git
 >> cd keybender-lite
 >> pip install -r requirements.txt
 ```
-Then, download pyHook from [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyhook) (choose the one with "36" in the name, and the one corresponding to whether you're using 32-bit or 64-bit Windows).
+Then, download pyHook from [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyhook) (choose the one corresponding to your Python 3 installation, and your version of windows).
 To install pyHook, inside the repo, do:
 ```
 >> pip install [file you downloaded]
 ```